A Look Back at Towson Athletics

 The name that pops up in most conversations regarding Tiger men's swimming is Aaron Krause, winner of 13 CAA championships.
 He was the league's Swimmer of the Year in 2003 and 2004, and was named Most Outstanding Performer at the conference championships both years.

 Women's swimming debuted in 1972, but it wasn't until Mead had command of the program that the sport took off.
-Under his leadership, the Tigers have won four consecutive CAA titles, dominating the conference championships since 2007-08.
+Under his leadership, the Tigers have won five CAA titles in six seasons, dominating the conference championships from 2007-10.
+During the run to the 2013 championship they went 10-2 overall and had a perfect record in CAA competition.

-Over that period, the Tigers have compiled a 61-5 dual meet record.
+During their run to four straight titles, the Tigers compiled a 61-5 dual meet record.
 This success coincided with the presence of four-year letter winner Meredith Budner, the first female swimmer in school history to earn All-American honors.
 The holder of eight school records, she was the 2009 and 2011 CAA Swimmer of the Year.
+Melanie Rowland became the first woman in Towson history to qualify for the US Olympic Swimming Trials in 2012.

 Track Takes Off